African history for beginners

 -Describe modern Africa in a broad context.

--Discuss the dominant narratives of Africa; especially those which characterise the continent as an under-developed ‘basket-case’, or which consider Africans themselves as incapable of organisation or self-government.
+-Discuss the dominant narratives of Africa; especially those framing the continent as an under-developed ‘basket-case’ or consider Africans incapable of organisation or self-government.

-- Critique the role of Western powers and their relations with Africa, be they historical or current.
+- critically assess the role of Western powers and their relations with Africa, be they imperial or current.

 What level is the course and do I need any particular skills?